 The main insurance covers damage to the structure of your flat caused by fire, storm or flood (general maintenance work is not covered by the insurance).
 Cover is also provided for malicious damage, theft or attempted theft, some limited accidental damage cover, cover for your liability to others in connection with the property, subsidence and alternative accommodation for you if severe insured damage makes your flat uninhabitable.

 We strongly recommend that you arrange your own contents insurance to cover your belongings.

 How do I report damage or make a claim?

-Any damage caused by an insured risk, (for example damage to the roof caused by a storm) to the exterior of the block of flats should be reported to the Housing and Economy Department immediately, so they can arrange for the damage to be repaired.
+Any damage caused by an insured risk, (for example damage to the roof caused by a storm) to the exterior of the block of flats should be reported to email@example.com immediately, so they can arrange for the damage to be repaired.